-About the Mississippi Governor's School
+About Mississippi Governor's School

-The MGS is designed to provide academic, creative, and leadership experiences for a limited number of rising high school juniors and seniors who have demonstrated exceptional ability and achievement in academics and community involvement and who show high intellectual, creative, and leadership potential.
+Mississippi Governor’s School (MGS) is designed to provide creative, academic, and leadership experiences for a limited number of rising high school juniors and seniors who demonstrate exceptional academic ability and achievement, community involvement, and high intellectual, creative, and leadership potential.

 What the program does